-When I was growing up, my mother had a rule of menu planning that was and is a constant in my life: Dinner has a green vegetable, a salad, a meat (protein), a carbohydrate, and something pickled.
-Then, no one thought of rice or potatoes or pasta or bread as a carb, but that’s what she meant.
-This red beans and rice dish is high in good carbs (beans and rice) and protein (again the combination of beans and rice), and although it is full of vegetables (celery, onions, green peppers, scallions), it could use a side dish of a salad or green or yellow vegetable to make it a balanced meal, according to my mother.
+When I was growing up, my mother had a rule of menu planning that was and is a constant in my life: dinner has a green vegetable, a salad, a meat (protein), a carbohydrate, and something pickled.
+Then, no one thought of rice, potatoes, pasta, or bread as a carb, but that’s what she meant.
+This red beans and rice dish is high in good carbs (beans and rice) and protein (again the combination of beans and rice), and although it is full of vegetables (celery, onions, green peppers, scallions), it could use a side dish of a salad or green or yellow vegetable to make it a balanced meal according to my mother.
 Here are some suggestions for those sides.

 How Did You Like this Dish?